janhq/jan/docs/docs/nitro/nitro.md

 slug: /nitro
 ---

-Nitro, is the inference engine that powers Jan.
+Nitro, is the lightweight inference engine that powers Jan.
 Nitro is written in C++, optimized for edge deployment.

 ⚡ Explore Nitro's codebase: [GitHub](https://github.com/janhq/nitro)